RISCfuture/SwiftNASR/Sources/SwiftNASR/Documentation.docc/Downloader.md

 From that cycle, the `Downloader` can generate a ``cycleURL``.
 When one of the `load` methods is called, the data is downloaded to the appropriate destination, and a subclass of ``Distribution`` is generated to process that data.

-In order to support Swift's numerous types of concurrency, some `Downloader` methods appear thrice: once with a traditional callback, once as a Combine publisher, and once in an `async`/`await` style.

 ## Topics